-A Blast From the Past; Unlocking Hera’s Temple
+A Blast from the Past; Unlocking Hera’s Temple

 Ashley Roberts

 Reviewing: The Temple of Hera by Delaney Brown Issue No.71

 As we eagerly await the release of The Kudzu Review’s 73rd issue, I find myself reflecting on the incredible works we've had the privilege to publish in previous editions.
 The Kudzu Review has long been a platform for undergraduate students to showcase their literary and visual art, offering a space where creativity flourishes.